philanderson888/course-notes/Cyber/Cyber/glossary.md

  can be used by spammers to send email

+ ## Snort IDS

- ## Snort : Open Source NIDS
+ Open Source NIDS

- ## SourceFire IDS owned by Cisco
+ ## SourceFire IDS

+ owned by Cisco

+ ## Splunk SIEM

- ## Splunk : big data gather and analyse
+ big data gather and analyse

  ## taskkill